- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 a) reflect critically on their own and others' uses of ICT to help them develop and improve their ideas and the quality of their work

-b) share their views and experiences of ICT, considering the range of its uses and talking about its significance to individuals, communities and society
+b) share their views and experiences of ICT, considering the range of its uses and talking about its significance to individuals, communities

 c) discuss how they might use ICT in future work and how they would judge its effectiveness, using relevant technical terms